anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 asynchronous communication:
-: Describes a time-wise interrupted communication between a pledge (end entity) and a registrar or PKI component.
+: Describes a time-wise interrupted communication between a pledge (EE) and a registrar or PKI component.

 synchronous communication:
-: Describes a time-wise uninterrupted communication between a pledge (end entity) and a registrar or PKI component.
+: Describes a time-wise uninterrupted communication between a pledge (EE) and a registrar or PKI component.

 authenticated self-contained object:
 : Describes in this context an object